 St John's wort is known to be an effective antidepressant.
 A trophorestorative for the nervous system.
 It is a mood elevator for mild to moderate depression, PMS (take 1-2 weeks prior to menses) and seasonal affective disorder (winter blues, vitamin deficiency).
 It is helpful for people who are stuck in a rut, with a growing frustration.
 St. John's needs to be taken for a period of time to see an effect.
 Be consistent and patient.

 Hypericum is a potent anti-inflammatory.
 It reduces inflammation of the mucus membranes, muscles and joints.
 It sedates the nerve fibers and nerve firing pain associated with conditions like herpes, tendonitis, carpal tunnel.
 It is also good for such things as sciatica, back spasms, stress headaches and neck pain by massaging in the oil several times a day.
 Combines well with arnica and poplar bud oils for pain relief.

 Hypericum is an anti-viral and can be used internally and topically for herpes, hepatitis C and HIV.
 For herpes it can be taken as a frequent outbreak tonic.
 Tingles on the lip can be a sign of an outbreak (take tincture in higher doses).
 If an outbreak does occur, you can use as a topical to control pain.
 Sometimes stress alone can trigger an outbreak, using St. john's would both calm the nerves and its antiviral properties cause less frequent outbreaks and shorten the duration.

-External Use: St. Johns is a great herb to have in the home first aid kit.
+External Use: St. Johns is a great herb to have in the home apothecary.
 It improves capillary permeability and reduces the formation of scars.
 Nerves are the slowest healing tissues and St. John's works wonderful both internally and topically for the nerves.
 Hypericum is great for bruises, abrasions, broken bones, cysts, surgical wounds (use very high-quality oil; fomentation and tea).
 You can also dilute the tincture and use a liniment if the wound is not too sensitive (will sting).
 Also used for hemorrhoids, varicose veins.